 Allow evergreen trees to grow in their natural form.
 Don't prune into the inactive center (no needles or leaves attached) of whorl-branched conifers because new branches won't form to conceal the stubs.

 When a tree's leader is lost due to storm damage or disease, replace it by splinting to a vertical position the upper lateral on the highest branch.
 Prune all laterals immediately below the new leader.
 Use wood or flexible wire splints, removing them after one growing season.

 The best pruning cut is made outside the branch collar, at a 45 to 60 degree angle to the branch bark ridge.
-Leave the branch collar intact to help prevent decay from entering the trunk.
+Leave the branch collar intact to quickly heal the wound and help prevent decay from entering the trunk.

 Pines and other whorl-branched conifers become denser if new growing tips (“candles”) are pinched in half as they expand in the spring.
 Pinch by hand, as pruning shears will cut the expanding needles and leave them with brown tips.

 Most evergreen pruning is done for corrective reasons, so seasonal timing is not as important as it is for deciduous species.
 Pruning during dormancy is the most common practice and will result in a vigorous burst of spring growth.
 Whenever unexpected damage from vandalism or bad weather occurs, prune immediately.

 There are, however, certain evergreen pruning activities for specific times of the year.
 Prune random-branched conifers in early spring when new growth will cover the pruning wounds.
 “Candles” of whorl-branched conifers should be pinched back in mid to late spring.
 Maintenance pruning of random-branched conifers is done in summer to keep plants within a desired size range.
 Remove spent flowers of evergreen magnolias at the end of their blooming season to stimulate new growth and development of a thicker crown.
 During the winter, minor pruning for decorating purposes usually causes no harm.